chaiiitanya/Event-Organization-Smart-Contract/README.md

-Blockchain Projet: Event Organisation using Smart contract
+Blockchain Project: Event Organisation using Smart contract

 The way this smart contract works is the Event Planner and the user/ticket buyer both can work.
 The user with an account can create the events by entering details like Event name, time, ticket